 Alexander Graham Bell National Historic Site

-Must eat: Baddeck is home to many excellent restaurants but one I loved was The Freight Shed.
-It’s right on the water and they have delicious seafood options including of course the iconic Nova Scotia lobster roll.
+Must eat: Baddeck is home to many excellent restaurants, but one I loved was The Freight Shed.
+It’s right on the water, and they have delicious seafood options including the iconic Nova Scotia lobster roll.

-Another absolutely gorgeous spot to visit in Cape Breton is the North River, which is in between Ingonish and Baddeck.
-There’s not a lot to do here, but the scenery is spectacular and it’s the perfect place to go if you want to experience kayaking in Cape Breton.
-I booked myself a room at these extremely cozy cabins on my last night, which is basically my dream home!
+Another gorgeous spot to visit in Cape Breton is the North River, between Ingonish and Baddeck.
+There’s not a lot to do here, but the scenery is spectacular, and it’s the perfect place to go if you want to experience kayaking in Cape Breton.

 Fortress of Louisbourg National Historic Site